-Duties include: setting up dog pens, customer service, cleaning plenty of pee and poo, and of course, giving our dogs plenty of love and attention that they deserve!
+Duties include: setting up dog pens, customer service, cleaning plenty of pee and poo, and of course, giving our dogs plenty of love and attention which they deserve!

 We’re always in need of help transporting dogs from one location to another.
 During the week, dogs need to be transported to and from vet visits, grooming appointments, foster homes, etc. On the weekend, we need help transporting dogs to and from our adoption fairs.
 If you have a car and some free time, let us know and we’ll add you to our list of transporters!